skippyr/yuni/README.md

 ### Without Using a Framework
 - Download the latest release from the [Releases page](http://github.com/skippyr/yuni/releases/latest).
 - Extract the archive.
-- Move the extracted directory to `~/.config/zsh/themes`, renaming it to just `yuni`.
+- Move the extracted directory to `~/.config/zsh/themes`.
 - Add this to your `~/.zshrc` file:

 ```zsh